Mood Disorder Treatment Center in Arizona

 Let’s take a closer look at the most common mood disorders.

-- Major depression: Depressed mood or a noticeable decrease of interest in usual activities for a two-week period or longer, along with other signs of a mood disorder.
+Depressed mood or a noticeable decrease of interest in usual activities for a two-week period or longer, along with other signs of a mood disorder.

-- Dysthymia: A chronic, low-grade depression or irritable mood for two years or more.
+Chronic, low-grade depression or irritable mood for two years or more.

-- Manic Depression: Also known as bipolar disorder, manic depression involves at least one episode of a depressed mood and one episode of a manic mood in one year.
+Also known as bipolar disorder, manic depression involves at least one episode of a depressed mood and one episode of a manic mood in one year.

-- Mood disorder due to a general medical condition: Many medical conditions can trigger symptoms of depression such as cancer, injuries, and infections.
+Many medical conditions can trigger symptoms of depression such as cancer, injuries, and infections.

 Symptoms of Mood Disorders